How Whitby Has Changed Through The Ages

 How Whitby Has Grown

 Although Whitby dates back to around the year 656, it wasn’t until the middle ages that Whitby really started to grow as a town.
 In fact Whitby’s growth arguably emerged and grew thanks to having a thriving fishing port and was home to many whaling and herring fishing fleets.
 Through the port, Whitby has been home to many famous names, but perhaps one name stands out amongst the rest and is now synonymous with Whitby.
 That person was of course the renowned explorer Captain Cook.
 In fact, Whitby was the port where Captain Cook learnt his trade in seamanship.
 Enjoying a growing community, Whitby’s true success and tourism came as a by-product of the new railway.
 The railway was built in 1839 and for the first time granted easy access into the town.
 A combination of the North Yorkshire Moors, association with Bram Stocker’s Dracula and Captain Cook has made it an ideal location for holiday makers, of all ages.

 Building On Success

 While many coastal towns have struggled in recent times, Whitby continues to move from strength to strength.
 With historic attractions, such as the famous Abbey and the huge Whale Bone arch, combined with museums, arcades, restaurants and vibrant night life Whitby truly caters for everyone.
-There’s so much to do and see in fact, that taking the time to stay at a Whitby Cottage is the best way to see everything on your short break.
+There’s so much to do and see in fact, that taking the time to stay in a Shoreline Holiday Cottage is the best way to see everything.

-For more information regarding Whitby cottages short breaks please contact Shoreline Cottage on 01904 207789 or email email@example.com
+For more information about Shoreline Holiday Cottages please contact us on 01904 607087 or email email@example.com